Sanglorian/orcus/Orcus Advanced Options - current.md

 A gigantic arcano-mechanical vehicle made of hewn stone and baked clay, travelling forward on log rollers.

 **Roll On:** Roller juggernauts suffer no penalties for difficult terrain.
-Terrain behind a tank’s movement is no longer considered difficult terrain if it was difficult terrain due to obstructions (a swamp remains difficult terrain, for example).
+Terrain behind a juggernaut’s movement is no longer considered difficult terrain if it was difficult terrain due to obstructions (a swamp remains difficult terrain, for example).

 **Careen:** Just after its driver's place in the initiative count, the roller juggernaut moves the same distance it moved last round -1.